ICONgroupCWC/Demo.Percom23/README.md

 - [ID] - Destiantion ID from \{1, 2, 3, 4\}.
 Using negative number returns a visualization for debugging purposes.
 - [HOST] - IP address and the port of the RPi camera (e.g. "127.0.0.1:8080").
 Empty hostname will use the [test image](edge_ai_delivery/swagger_server/models/test_image.jpg) instead of contacting the camera.

+**Note**: For the testing purposes, the server generates several pop up windows visualizing camera image and its manupilations.
+By changing `SHOW_PLOTS` to `False` on the line 15 in the file *edge_ai_delivery/swagger_server/models/__init__.py*, the popup windows can be avoided.
+This is essential if the server is running on MAC OS.

 ## Demo in action